Qabel/qabel.github.io/Components-Drop.md

 The dead drop (drops protocol) enables participants to *anonymously* and *asynchronously* exchange short *encrypted* messages.
 Encrypted messages get send to a Drop server where they will be stored for a certain time for arbitrary recipients.
 Right now this principle can generally as well be implemented with established services, like public IMAP mail boxes.
-This protocol shown here however and the explicitly limited amount of operations allow additionally to set up drop servers and to safely maintain them.
+The protocol shown here with its explicitly limited amount of operations allows to set up drop servers and maintain them safely.

 In the following text a short overview of the goals and strategies will be given.
 Afterwards details of the protocol will be specified.